flying3615/flying3615.github.io/cv/resume.md

 >I have more than 5 Years of experience in Java SE/Java EE development and design, including 3 years of huge-scale JAVA program development experience with solid knowledge of JAVA enterprise and JAVA core programming, including but not limit to Web server development expertise.
 I've served as a senior Java developer on a major project for Alcatel-Lucent Telecom Company(merged by Nokia now) with the main responsibilities of designing and architect new features requested by customer for the product which is a core network management system.
 Currently, I'm severing to a relatively small but pretty dynamic and vibrant company which going to IPO.
 My responsibilities include witting technical architecture document and monitoring projects schedules, as well as providing development guideline,etc.
 Besides Java,  I am also a omnivorous developer and am familiar with Groovy, Python and Linux shell script language, as well as using front-side framework like Angular.JS, Javascript, and JQuery.
-Currently I'm on a [project](https://github.com/flying3615/cv) which is constructed by [Jhipster](https://jhipster.github.io/presentation/#/) as full-stack tech, which is a web crawler to find Seek.co.nz jobs by different programming languages.
-With the ElasticSearch, it can find the suitable job much easier than Seek itself.
 I'm also a big fan of Scala and Kotlin, moderner languages than Java, supporting pure functional programming and making concurrent programming much easier.
 I've used Scala and its serial tech stack libraries to develop a [small full inverted index searcher](https://github.com/flying3615/SearchEngine) for my GD homework